 What is a seller credit?

-The credit can cover some or all of the closing costs, repair costs, or other expenses, depending on lender approval.
-The total seller concessions can’t exceed the total closing costs.
+Depending on lender approval, a seller credit can cover some or all of the closing costs, repair costs, or other expenses.
+However, the total seller concessions can’t exceed the total closing costs.

 The seller doesn't hand over cash at closing.
 Instead, they use part of the proceeds from the home sale to cover the agreed-on buyer’s costs.